rightjs/rightjs-docs/docs/en/tutorials/dom-wrappers.md

-As you can see there quite a lot of headache with stitching the contexts of the widget and the element, you also need to tunnel some methods so the user could work with your widget, and so one, and so one.
+As you can see there quite a lot of headache with stitching the contexts of the widget and the element, you also need to tunnel some methods so the user could work with your widget, and so on, and so on.
 Those things are getting really messy very quick.

 But, you don't have to suffer anymore!
 Because in RightJS 2 you can define